statechannels/website/server/docs/getting-started.md

 ## initContract()

-This is where we point our HighRoller app to the corresponding HighRoller contract on the ethereum blockchain.
+This is where we point our HighRoller app to the corresponding HighRoller solidity contract.

     async function initContract() {